Skip to content

 Petrovaradin Fortress at Novi Sad - 35 minutes on the fast train and the most relaxed day trip from the capital.
 Photo: BojanPavlukovic / Wikimedia Commons, CC BY-SA 4.0 - https://commons.wikimedia.org/wiki/File:Gornja_i_donja_Petrovaradinska_tvr%C4%91ava_sa_podgra%C4%91em_-_Petrovaradin_Fortress_07.jpg

 Just south of Novi Sad rises Fruška Gora, a low green ridge of Orthodox monasteries, family wineries and gentle forest trails.
-It is about the same distance from Belgrade as the city (an hour or so), but because the monasteries and cellars are scattered across the hills, it pays to have a car or take a monastery-and-wine tour.
+It’s about the same distance from Belgrade as the city (an hour or so), but because the monasteries and cellars are scattered across the hills, it pays to have a car or take a monastery-and-wine tour.
 Many people pair it with Novi Sad over two days: monasteries and Bermet one afternoon, the city the next.
+To turn that into a proper weekend on wheels, our two-day Vojvodina loop links Novi Sad and Sremski Karlovci with the art-nouveau towns of Sombor, Subotica and Palić.
 Our guide to Fruška Gora’s monasteries and wine sorts out which monasteries to pick and where to taste.

 East and south-east: fortresses on the Danube